Functions

 Nested Subquery Support: Applicable to both inner and outer queries.

-• LEADING removes the specified characters from the start of the string.
+- LEADING removes specified characters from the beginning of the string.

-• TRAILING removes the specified characters from the end of the string.
+- TRAILING removes specified characters from the end of the string.

-• BOTH (default) removes the specified characters from both the start and end of the string.
+- BOTH (default) removes specified characters from both the beginning and the end of the string.

-• The second optional variable [remstr] specifies which characters to trim:
+- The second optional variable [remstr] specifies the string to be trimmed:

 taos> select trim(' a ');